 A landlord cannot:

 If the tenant successfully sues for unlawful lockout, the judge can issue a writ to let the tenant back in.
 Additionally, the judge may order the landlord to do the following:

 These laws are in Section 92.0081 of the Texas Property Code.
 They are intended to protect tenants from being thrown out on the street at the whim of a landlord.
 Proceeding without a formal eviction exposes the landlord to a potential lawsuit from the tenant.

 In this case, the "guest" would be entitled to the same protections as a tenant.

+If the person refuses to leave, they may need to be evicted using the same procedure a landlord would use to evict a tenant.
 Under Texas law, there are specific steps to take to get a tenant to move out.

 Terminating the lease agreement begins with giving the tenant a written notice to vacate.
 The amount of time the tenant has before moving out will likely depend on the agreement between the tenant and landlord.
 An at-will tenant must be given at least 3 days’ notice to vacate, according to Texas Property Code Section 94.005(b).